Discrimination and Harassment Complaints and Investigations (AP 3435)

 A Formal Complaint is a written or verbal statement filed with the College District that alleges harassment, discrimination, or retaliation in violation of the College District’s Board Policies, Administrative Procedures, or in violation of state or federal law.
 Formal Complaints must be filed with the Director of Employee Relations and Title IX unless the Party submitting the Formal Complaint alleges discrimination, harassment, or retaliation against the responsible College District officer, in which case it should be submitted directly to the Vice President of Human Resources.

-The College District may request, but shall not require the Complainant to submit a formal complaint on the form prescribed by the Chancellor of the California Community Colleges.
+The College District may request but shall not require the Complainant to submit a formal complaint on the Incident Report Form.
 A copy of the form will be available at the Office of the Superintendent/ President, the College District’s Human Resources office, the Office of Student Services, and on the College District’s website.
 The Complainant shall report verbal complaints to the Director of Employee Relations and Title IX.
 The Director of Employee Relations and Title IX shall record the verbal complaint in writing.
 The Director of Employee Relations and Title IX will take steps to ensure the writing accurately reflects the facts alleged by the Complainant.

 A Formal Complaint must meet each of the following criteria: